nikpappas/git-shortcuts/README.md

 It is very useful when you don't have wither the time or the energy to activate git auto-complete.

 ## Instalation
-Copy the below lines into you .bash_profile or just run `source .bash_profile` to only enable the aliases for the current session.
+Copy the below lines into you .bash_profile or just run `source .bash_profile` locally to only enable the aliases for the current session.

 ## Usage:
 git status -> `gits`